 The first patient was recruited for this trial in February, 2017 and in October 2018, we announced that the first six patients (cohorts I and II) finished first month follow up and all these patients have shown 100% engraftment with no procedure related adverse events and that the first three patients of the trial (cohort I) completed the 180-day study period with full safety and tolerability.
-As of the date of this annual report, 8 patients have been treated with ApoGraft in the study.
-We expect to report interim results from the trial in the first half of 2019 and topline results from the trial in late 2019 or early 2020.
+As of the date of this annual report, 11 patients have been treated with ApoGraft in the study.
+We reported mid study results from the trial in July 2019 and expect to finalize patients recruitment in Q2,2020.